 Thoughts on architectural education.
 Part 2

 Thoughts on architectural education.
 Part 2.
-Architectural schools have long been a vibrant place for innovative ideas and radical change.
+Architecture schools have long been a vibrant place for innovative ideas and radical change.
 Today, at a time when contemporary modes of thinking are challenging the idea of change itself, architectural educators are discerning the outline of the future architect’s mind: one like ours, yet profoundly different, and not yet clearly defined.

 The education of an architect

+Case in point.
 An apprenticeship in architecture is foremost an intellectual activity surrounding the fabrication of spaces for human habitation.
 Translating ideas into space is codified through curricula and sanctioned by a variety of degrees leading toward licensure and professional accountability.
 These degrees are an important first step for students to acquire a societal role as future community activists and leaders within their respective arenas.

 The acquisition of knowledge

-While the education of an architect varies from institution to institution, and from country to country, architectural programs are as much about the grounding the inquiries of a constantly demanding student body—primarily through an understanding of their autobiography—as they are about providing an important framework for envisioning a dynamic future.
+While the education of an architect varies from institution to institution, and from country to country, architectural programs are as much about grounding the inquiries of a constantly demanding student body—primarily through an understanding of their autobiography—as they are about providing an important framework for envisioning a dynamic future.
 Between tradition and innovation, today’s redefinition of the field of architecture has far reaching implications and should set itself at the intersection of a variety of adjustments ranging from the subtle to the radical.

 A paradigmatic shift

 The latter point is critical, as a new generation of students committed to various design fields will need to come to grips with a known paradigmatic shift.
-While my parents’ generation had to work within a box, I—as a Baby Boomer—was asked to push the boundaries of that box.
+While my parents’ generation had to work within a box, I—as a late Baby Boomer—was asked to push the boundaries of that box.
 I understand that my generation was envied because of a prolonged time of world peace, and this despite continued tensions during the Cold War.

-Today, the Generation X, Millennials (Generation Y), and more recently the students that I mentor who are called Generation Z, no longer have a box that circumscribes their outlook.
+Today, Generation X, Millennials (Generation Y), and more recently the students that I mentor who are called Generation Z, no longer have a box that circumscribe their outlook.
 They are born with technology at their fingertips and live in a world defined primarily by their interaction with a screen and social media apps.
-Traditions are not part of their mode of living—although their daily rituals will eventually become tradition in the senses of an accepted pattern of behavior.
+Traditions are not part of their mode of living—although their daily rituals will eventually become tradition in the sense of an accepted pattern of behavior.
 Thus, Gen Z seems to have few stable references, and often express shock, fear, and joy about what their future holds for them.

 Reinventing the practice